NHS in ‘state of crisis’ as hospitals declare criticial incidents over Covid

 He added: “The way forward for the country as a whole is to continue with the path that we’re on.

-“We’ll keep everything on the review course we keep all measures under review, but the mixture of things that we’re doing at the moment is I think, the right one.”
+“We’ll keep everything under review – of course we keep all measures under review, but the mixture of things that we’re doing at the moment is I think, the right one.”

-His comments came as NHS staff came under pressure to cancel holidays to keep services running.
+His comments came as NHS staff found themselves under pressure to cancel holidays in order to keep services running.

-Mr Taylor said: “In the face of high levels of demand and staff absence some hospitals are having to declare a ‘critical incident’.
+Mr Taylor said: “In the face of high levels of demand and staff absence, some hospitals are having to declare a ‘critical incident’.

-“Some hospitals are making urgent calls to exhausted staff to give up rest days and leave to enable them to sustain core services.
+“Some hospitals are making urgent calls to exhausted staff to give up rest days and leave, to enable them to sustain core services.
 Many more hospitals are having to ban visitors to try to reduce the spread of infection.
 NHS England is continuing to plan for surge capacity.

 “Community and social care services, which were already massively overstretched, are at breaking point.
 In many areas, ambulance services are unable to meet their target response times.
-Primary care is having to add caring for Covid-19 patients and trying to keep them out of hospitals to driving the booster programme and dealing with unprecedented underlying demand which is driven in part by the millions of unwell people waiting for appointments and operations.”
+Primary care is having to add caring for Covid-19 patients, and trying to keep them out of hospitals, to driving the booster programme and dealing with unprecedented underlying demand, which is driven in part by the millions of unwell people waiting for appointments and operations.”

 Short staffing is driving pressures across most hospitals in the country.
 According to reports in The Sunday Times, one in 10 staff were off sick on New Year’s Eve.

 As previously reported by The Independent, NHS leaders have been told to prepare for a peak in Covid hospital admissions in the second week of January.
-Hospital chiefs have warned this could come as staff shortages reach their highest point.
+Hospital chiefs have warned that this could come as staff shortages reach their highest point.

 The news comes as access to Covid testing across the UK continues to be a problem.
 NHS England told staff on New Year’s Eve it was aware of the difficulties and that they should contact their employer if they were unable to access tests.